dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/overview.md

 title: Extensions
 ---

-DuckDB has a number of extensions available for use.
-Not all of them are included by default in every distribution, but DuckDB has a mechanism that allows for remote installation.
+DataMiner has a number of extensions available for use.
+Not all of them are included by default in every distribution, but DataMiner has a mechanism that allows for remote installation.

 ## Remote installation